If it Looks like a Human and Speaks like a Human ... Dialogue and cooperation in human-robot interactions: Robustness checks

 In this section we provide robustness checks for the main result shown in this paper: while being matched with a robot partner decreases, \textit{ceteris paribus}, cooperation rates and receiving a DVR from a partner (of any type) increases them, the effect of a DVR is not heterogeneous across partner types, i.e. it does not depend on the partner being a robot or a human.

-We address potential sources of bias in our results that may be driven by the presence of Econ students (as defined below); the subject's psychological and behavioral traits; the subject's perception of robots' behavior; and the occurrence of gender biases.
+We address potential sources of bias in our results that may be driven by the presence of Econ students (as defined below); the subject's psychological and behavioral traits; the choice made by the partner and observed by the subject in stage 1; the subject's perception of robots' behavior; and the occurrence of gender biases.
 We address each one of these concerns in separate subsections and finally also check for possible differential outcomes when using sample splits.\footnote{All our main results hold also implementing a difference-in-difference estimation strategy.
 Results are available upon request.}